cyberexpertsng/cseanctfv2/README.md

 * Network Security.
 * Governance Risk and Compliance (GRC) among others.

-A total of 18 applicants successfully applied through the registration portal.
-The team names are: -
+A total of 25 Teams successfully applied through the registration portal.
+18 Teams made it to playing the CTF after thorough vetting as listed below: -
 1. ManiakArmy
 2. NetSentinal
 3. Logs